 Tag @TastesBetterFromScratch on Instagram with #TastesBetterFromScratch!

 I originally shared this recipe February 2018.
-Updated March 2021 with process photos and more concise instructions.
+Updated March 2021 and April 2023.

 Some process photos by Nikole from The Travel Palate